srcolinas/srcolinas.github.io/_posts/2023-12-09-word-count.md

 ## Steps Three, Four, Five and Final Step

 Adding command line options `-w` (count words) and `-m` (count characters), is very similar to the previous step: write the tests for the `pyccwc.main.count` and `pyccwc.main.format` functions and then make the necessary changes to them so that tests pass.
-Therefore, I won walk you through it.
+Therefore, I won't walk you through it.
 You will later find that we didn't really need to change `pyccwc.main.format` to work with the new tests, it just worked out of the box because `Counts` is a `NamedTuple`.
 Adding the default option (step five) is just another conditional and test that you can add yourself.

 For the final step, we want to read from standard input if no file is specified, so there are a few key changes we want to do here: